The Complete Guide to Eurocamp Holidays

 Peak Season (July and August):

-Why It’s Ideal : Perfect if you’re traveling with school age children, as all activities and entertainment will be in full swing.
+July and August see some of the best weather with plenty of sun.
+These times are perfect if you’re traveling with school age children, as all activities and entertainment will be in full swing.

 Off-Peak Season (October to April):